 - Additionally, Ofsted’s ‘myths’ make it clear that schools are not required to provide evidence for each teacher for each of the bulleted sub-headings in the Teachers’ Standards.

 - Similarly, there is no requirement to adopt a matrix approach ascribing certain levels of teaching performance to particular points on the pay scale.
 Some employers and private companies/consultants have sought to promote such an approach but it has no basis in statute.
-For example, there is no requirement that a teacher paid on UPS 3 has to teach lessons that are all at least ‘good’ with 50 per cent ‘outstanding’.
+For example, there is no requirement that a teacher paid at the top of the Upper Pay Range has to teach lessons that are all at least ‘good’ with 50 per cent ‘outstanding’.

 - Teachers are often placed under pressure to produce intricately detailed lesson plans which are scrutinised in particular detail as part of the lesson observation process.
 It’s worth knowing that Ofsted does not require schools to provide lesson plans to inspectors, nor does it require schools to provide previous lesson plans.
 Inspectors are interested in the effectiveness of the planning rather than the form it takes.